Care. Restore. Equip.

 How People Change

 Living in this fallen world is messy, but the truth of the gospel changes everything.
-Join Ryan McCarthy this January and delve deep into the transformative truth of Jesus’ work on the cross and how it targets our hearts, core desires and motivations.
+Join Ryan McCarthy this March and delve deep into the transformative truth of Jesus’ work on the cross and how it targets our hearts, core desires and motivations.
 You’ll discover that when our hearts change, our behaviors change as well.
 You’ll learn how you can change and help others do the same.
-This eight-week class includes lectures, class discussion, video clips and homework.
+This seven-week class includes lectures, class discussion, video clips and homework.
+Register online HERE.

 MEET OUR SOUL CARE TEAM